Mission: Ecuador

 Addressing these needs:

-Another way is to actually come here with a short term mission team and work along side one of these churches and meet their needs.
+One way is to actually come here with a short term mission team and work along side us, in a new mission area, establishing a work, or with a local church, or at the Orpanage "Jardin del Eden".
 Take a look at our Short Term Misson Teams page to get an idea of what it would be like to come here and work with these beautiful people.

-Providing a "pastor's library" of critical study books such as a bible dictionary, commentary, Study Bible, and concordance to each church is another way.
+We have provided a "pastor's library" ; critical study books such as a bible dictionary, commentary, Study Bible, and concordance to each church we have worked with, as well as key lay leaders, is another way.

 Sponsor a child at Chambitola, providing for their school needs.
 In the Indigenous farming community, many times the families decide between food on the table and educational needs of their children.
 You can bless one of these families that attend the church at chambitola by sponoring a child's educational needs for $20 per month.
 Please visit the webpage for further info.